 Alphabet the parent company of Google is now one of the world’s most valuable companies but there was only one issue with an alphabet.
 Alphabet the company forgot about to calm Alphabet Dot Com URL.

 Alphabet Dot Com URL woned by car company BMW.
 But they found a shorter and more unique and memorable web address ABC dot XYZ.

 This does not mean that it happens to everyone.
 So before you register your brand name legally, check out your domain name as well.

 Some Final Thoughts

-Your brand name is the first and last assets of your company.
+Your brand name is the first and last asset of your company.
 So before you named your startup you must have to research.

-So many startups don’t care about the brand name and once there startup grow then they face brand name problem.
+So many startups don’t care about the brand name and once their startup grows then they face brand name problems.

-We all know Jeff Bezos is the world richest person but someone asked us who is the world’s richest person? then Which name comes to your mind first?
-Bill Gates right, cold drink means Coka-Cola, search engine means Google, gadget means Apple.
-Why this is happening because of a unique, memorable and unforgettable brand name.
+We all know Jeff Bezos is the world’s richest person but someone asked us who is the world’s richest person? then Which name comes to your mind first?
+Bill Gates is right, cold drink means Coka-Cola, search engine means Google, gadget means Apple.
+Why this is happening because of a unique, memorable, and unforgettable brand name.

 These are the creative ways to choose a brand name for your startup.
 So, take time, do some research, get help from your family, relatives, friends, and mentors.

 Related Post For You: